Web service FAQ: How can I test a web service from a browser?

-To view the WSDL document for the web service I created named
+To view the WSDL document for a web service I created named

 UserService, I just went to the following URL in my browser:

-For my purposes right now I'm just running the web service using the Axis2 server (as opposed to running it through Tomcat, Glassfish, or other), so my
+For my purposes I’m running the web service using the Axis2 server (as opposed to running it through Tomcat, Glassfish, or other), so my

 UserServiceweb service is available at that URL.